benmvp/benmvp.com/talks.md

 ### Why choose React?

 > As the Frontend Platform team at Eventbrite switched from Backbone/Marionette over to React, it had to convince other developers, managers, directors, and non-engineers that React was the right path.
-And the rationale for moving wasn’t just because React is insanely popular.
+And the rationale for moving wasn't just because React is insanely popular.
 There are many tangible benefits that make the effort of migrating worthwhile.
 >
 > New to React and want to learn a little about how it works?
 Seeking ammunition to convince your team to make the change?
 Come learn about _why_ we made the decision to transition to React, through an introduction of _how_ to build user interactions with React.